-The independent research conducted by the High-Z Supernova Search Team in the 1998 (Riess et al.) and by Supernova Cosmology Project team in the 1999 (Perlmutter et al.) by using type Ia supernovae as standard candles resulted into a very surprising discovery.
-By comparing the brightness of the very distant supernovae with the brightness of the nearby ones, distant supernovae were found to be fainter than expected, suggesting that the distances to them were larger than expected.
+The independent research conducted by the High-Z Supernova Search Team in the 1998 (Riess et al.) and by the Supernova Cosmology Project team in the 1999 (Perlmutter et al.) by using type Ia supernovae as standard candles resulted into a very surprising discovery that made the team members win the 2011 Nobel Prize in Physics.
+By comparing the brightness of the very distant supernovae with the brightness of the nearby ones, distant supernovae were found to be 10% to 25% fainter than expected, suggesting that the distances to them were larger than expected.
 A surprising feat was being displayed by the Universe, a feat that was so extraordinary that the remarkable results obtained were not even expected.
 It was the remarkable discovery of Universe expanding at an accelerating rate.
 A research that was actually aimed at observing the expected deceleration of the Universe was welcomed by something completely unexpected.